 Before setting up your Skype classes, you’ll need to make sure you have a good internet connection, a webcam or front-facing camera, a clean, well-lit background, and a good microphone.
 Some online companies that hire freelance teachers will give minimum requirements for this such as internet strength.
 You can run a strength test easily online.

-Once you have a good working environment, it’s time to set up your Skype.
+Once you have a good working environment, it’s time to set up your Skype and getting ready to teach English online.
 At this point, before you do, think about the email you want behind the account.
 A good idea is to have a separate email as a teacher and use this one for your Skype.
 Think about how you’d like the email to display.
 Once you’ve made a decision on this, set up your account.

 Have your account all set up?
 Great!
 But what now?
 Take a look around and get used to your new account.
 Change your profile picture and make it your own by personalizing the settings.
 After you’re happy, it’s time to add some contacts.
 You can do this by searching their Skype name or ID on the left-hand side of the screen.
 If you’re not sure or can’t find them, you can also click your profile and get a sharable link for people to add you.